osu-crypto/libOTe/docs/LogVoleCleanOtAudit.md

 3. Port clean-ot data types into `LogVoleTypes.h`, merging with existing names only where the semantics match exactly.
 4. Port ring ops and portability helpers first.
 Validate with ring and decomposition tests.
 5. Port LENC/LHE and shrink/expand math next.
 Validate deterministic and full-noise shrink/expand tests against clean-ot behavior.
-6. Port seed-label and root wrapper helpers.
-Add focused local tests for golden seed and root digest helpers where possible.
+6. Finish seed-label/root wrapper parity for the internal recursive path, especially gadget-leaf inputs.
-7. Implement recursive sender/receiver offline and online with coproto directly.
+7. Implement recursive sender/receiver offline and online locally first, then wire the same flow with coproto.
-8. Port clean-ot recursive tests into `libOTe_Tests`.
+8. Port clean-ot recursive tests into `libOTe_Tests`, starting with one-level root, then two-level recursion, then cached/precompute cases.
 9. Port CI-VOLE wrapper and public API tests.
 10. Remove stale key-derive API/tests and any leftover scaffold-only behavior.
 11. Only then add benchmark smoke coverage, with serial execution.